 Next, find out if the labs and technicians your doctor uses are in-network through your medical insurance provider.
 Just because your doctor is in-network doesn’t mean all related services will be.

 Finally, comb through your insurance policy and don’t be afraid to call your HR coordinator and provider to figure out exactly what is covered.

 For example, your plan may cover fertility medications, but only for a specific brand.
 Or they may cover routine lab work, but only for designated labs.
 They may only cover a second IVF treatment if you have a successful pregnancy from the first treatment.
 Ask all the questions you can in order to maximize your coverage and minimize out-of-pocket costs when seeking treatment.

-If your employer offers a flexible-spending account as part of your benefit package, you may be able to earmark a portion of your pre-tax income to pay for your fertility treatments.
-Look into your company’s policy or contact your Human Resources department to see if this may be an option available to you.
+If your employer offers a flexible spending account as part of your benefits package, you may be able to earmark a portion of your pre-tax income to offset IVF treatment costs.
+Look into your company’s policy or contact your human resources department to see if this option is available.

 Payment plans or financial assistance from your provider